johnmiddleton12/storage-dapp/frontend/README.md

 ### Todo

 - [x] Add better wallet setup, automatic chain detection, more wallets than metamask, etc. (Take from testsite repo)
-- [ ] Add routing to a download page
+- [x] Add routing to an upload page
 - [ ] Further separate into components
 - [ ] Fix the gross current state management
 - [ ] Make the frontend more pretty